 The thickness of glass depends largely on the type of enclosure you wish to build and on your budget.
 For instance, for a wet room or walk-in showers, 8mm toughened safety glass is the ideal choice.
 8mm glass is considerably thick for this kind of application, with the frameless design structurally ideal for such high-quality glass.
 Besides, the additional weight lends itself beautifully to create a luxury finish in any bathroom.

-In the case of the popular Sliding Doors or a cubicle, 6mm optimum glass thickness is recommended.
+In the case of shower cubicle, 6mm optimum glass thickness is recommended.
 Creating a solid feel, 6mm offers the necessary safety along with a high-quality look.
 As these doors work on rollers, this thickness is just right for a smooth to-and-fro movement that is effortless.
 Anything below 6mm thick and the doors look flimsy and lack the appeal of a high-quality construction that we all require in our homes.

 In the UK, there are strict safety regulations and all enclosures have to be tested to British Standards, approved and Kite marked.
 As long as you buy from a reputed brand or authorised retailer like QS Supplies, you can be sure you are getting industry standard safety and warranties that provide peace of mind.
 In addition, when you buy from a reputed brand, the problem of finding complementary accessories and other parts is eliminated.
 QS Supplies are home to most leading brands of bathroom in all variations, delivering premium quality and an unmatched purchasing experience.